For the Adherent of Pop Culture

 Didja Know?

 This study covers hour 1 of the two-hour premiere episode "Serenity" of the Firefly TV series.
 I have chosen to retain the title "Serenity" for hour 1 of this episode, with hour 2 falling under the title "Government Goods" in a separate study (as I prefer to keep a 1-hour episodic TV series in 1-hour chunks).
 It seems to me that all the "Serenity" titles in this franchise could get confusing; there's the premiere 2-hour (now 2-part) episode "Serenity", the movie Serenity, and the re-branding of the franchise as Serenity (since Fox still owned the rights to the name Firefly but creator Joss Whedon owned the rights to the franchise itself).
-So I've tried to pare them down, keeping just this first of hour of the premiere as "Serenity" and the re-branded franchise name of Serenity (I've divided the movie Serenity into three ~42-minute episodes, each with a unique title as well).
+So I've tried to pare them down, keeping just this first of hour of the premiere as "Serenity" and the re-branded franchise name of Serenity (I've divided the movie Serenity into three ~42-minute episodes, each with a unique title as well, beginning with "Triggered").

 The TV show's theme song "The Ballad of Serenity" was written by series creator Joss Whedon and performed by blues singer Sonny Rhodes.